sergrt/CameraAiDetector/README.md

 - `threshold` - movement "heatmap" is processed based on this value.
 The larger value the less sensitive detection is
 - `area_trigger` - size of objects to be detected.
 Larger value specifies more movement in frame.
 Useful for filtering out timestamps

+Some low-end systems might benefit from tweaking `video_codec`. `mp4v` performs better than `avc1`, some other might be even faster.

 NB: to tweak performance, try to use different frame scaling, and different image formats.
 These settings affect AI system and alarm notifications, but do not affect saved videos.

 To use **multiple cameras** there's quick and dirty solution: command-line key `-c` (or `--config`) allows to set `settings.json` file by it's parameter.
 So it's possible to run several instances with different `source` variables.